 The Quran stresses in many verses that Allah does not share His powers with any partner.
 It warns those who believe their idols will intercede for them that they, together with the idols, will become fuel for Hellfire on the Day of Judgment.

 The greater shirk includes invoking or supplicating to a false deity, prophet, angel, saint, idol, or anything besides Allah.
-Christians pray to a man who they believe to share divinity with Allah, the Prophet of Allah Jesus, may Allah praise him.
+Christians pray to a man who they believe to share divinity with Allah, the Prophet of Allah Jesus, peace be upon him.
 Catholics direct certain types of worship to saints, angels, and Mary, which they regard as “veneration”.
 All these things are regarded as shirk.

-It is also considered shirk to pray to Prophet Muhammad, may Allah praise him, or to graves of holy men.
+It is also considered shirk to pray to Prophet Muhammad, may the mercy and blessings of Allah be upon him, or to graves of holy men.

 Believing in the legislation of others, whether governments or religious leaders in opposition to the clear teachings of Islam is also a major form of shirk, as Allah says: